Migrating from Knowledge Repo

 We've made it super simple to transition from your current data science workflow using Airbnb's knowledge repo to Kyso through our Github integration.
 You can even continue using the knowledge repo if you like and use Kyso to present and collaborate on your posts among your team.
-If you are unfamiliar with our Github integration a brief recap.
 You can also create many Kyso posts from one Github repo as outlined in the Github integration documentation page.

-Click on the New button in the navigation bar at the top and select Connect Github Repository.
+Click on the New button in the navigation bar at the top and select Github Import.

-Connect your Github account - you can click the arrow to the left to also include your private repositories.
+Connect your Github account.
 On the next Page you will see a list of all your Github repositories.
 Your team's knowledge repo will also show up here just like any other repository on Github.
 Select it to connect.
-You can then View on Kyso.
+You can then view it on Kyso.
 You will see that we create a main post of the knowledge repo itself.

 Important: We identify the knowledge repo by the existence of a